-Jon Bruce, MD, FACS, FASMBS, Board Certified Bariatric Surgeon
+Jon Bruce, MD, FACS, FASMBS, Board Certified General Surgeon

 Dr. Jon Bruce, MD, FACS, FASMBS is dedicated to providing results-oriented weight loss surgery to every patient.
 In addition to Bariatrics, Dr. Bruce performs a wide variety of general and advanced laparoscopic procedures.
 He has privileges at Rex Hospital, Rex Surgery Center of Cary, Wake Med Cary Hospital, North Carolina Specialty Hospital, and Alamance Regional Medical Center.

 Dr. Bruce is a partner of Cary Surgical Specialists and Bariatric Specialists of North Carolina.
 In 2011 with his partner Dr. Tyner, he established Bariatric Specialists of Alamance, the only Bariatric program in Alamance County.
 He currently serves as the Medical Director of The Macgregor Sleep Center and Envison NutriCenter.
-Dr. Bruce is Board Certified by the American Board of Surgery, a Fellow of the American College of Surgeons, and a Fellow of the American Society of Metabolic and Bariatric Surgery.
+Dr. Bruce is Board Certified by the American Board of Surgery in general surgery, specializing in bariatric surgery, a Fellow of the American College of Surgeons, and a Fellow of the American Society of Metabolic and Bariatric Surgery.

 Dr. Jon Bruce is a Member of: